-Florida-based Tracy Kendrick has headed up France-Amérique’s Cultural Calendar section for years, reporting on the main French cultural events in the United States.
-Driven by her passion for French art, history, and fashion, she is familiar with all the leading museums and art spaces in America, and showcases their French collections every month.
+Florida-based Tracy Kendrick has headed up the France-Amérique’s Cultural Calendar section for years, reporting on the main French cultural events in the United States.
+Driven by her passion for French art, history, and fashion, she is familiar with all the leading museums and artistic spaces in America, and showcases their French collections every month.

 Dominique Mataillet is a former journalist at Jeune Afrique and columnist for La Revue.
 For France-Amérique, he explores the ins and outs of the French language – which he masters like none other.
 He is also fascinated by the little-known stories of France, when he isn’t flying to Africa, of course!

 Prune Perromat is an economics journalist at the AFP office in New York and the founder of the Literary Show Project, a literary talk show.
 Now specialized in documentaries, she writes articles for France-Amérique from all over America with a preference for portraits of women, art, and literature.

 After honing his craft with the Parisian tailor André Guilson, Julien Scavini founded his own company in the chic seventh arrondissement of the French capital.
 He is the author of the blog Stiff Collar, in which he analyzes tailoring history and techniques.
 Today, he is known in France for his style column in newspaper Le Figaro and as the illustrator behind the covers of men’s fashion magazine Monsieur.